 This is a big win for all you mobile users out there who use your devices to view your Home Assistant dashboard.
 The shrunken header is much more manageable, making it a perfect fit for wall-mounted tablets.

 Meet the Home Assistant Dashboard's quick bar

 Adding a sprinkle of intrigue to the Home Assistant dashboard is the new 'quick bar'.
 This nifty feature lets you pull up a list of all available entities on any view of your Home Assistant dashboard with just a CTRL + P tap.
 The quick bar not only lets you search for entities but also doubles as a command center.

-Searching for entities as simple as hitting CTRL + P and then typing out the name of your entity.
-But if hit CTRL + P a second time a list of available commands will appear which you can execute right there from the Home Assistant dashboard.
+Finding entities is a breeze – tap CTRL + P, type in the name of your entity, and voilà!
+But wait, there's more!
+Tap CTRL + P for a second time, and you're presented with a list of commands you can execute right there, right then from the Home Assistant dashboard.

 Say goodbye to the secondary information text on the weather card and hello to a new icon.
 This nifty change ensures no overlap with other information.
 The cherry on top?
 You get to choose what information you want to display.
 Humidity not your thing?
 Swap it for air pressure, ozone levels, or one of the many available options.